fmichala/udemy-selenium/README.md

 # udemy-selenium
-Repository to Post thing learned in the training
+Repository to Post things learned in the training